Syzygies of some rational homogeneous varieties: Plethysm

 \subsection{Weights of the graded bundles}

-We have explained that rational homogeneous spaces of type $B_n$, $C_n$, $D_n$, and $G_2$ can be realized as a connected component of the zero locus of a global section of a homogeneous bundle $W^*$ on a flag variety $F$.
+We have explained that rational homogeneous varieties of type $B_n$, $C_n$, $D_n$, and $G_2$ can be realized as a connected component of the zero locus of a global section of a homogeneous bundle $W^*$ on a flag variety $F$.

-We write where in the type $C$ case, $\alpha$ goes through all partitions of weight $2j$, of length $\leq n_1$, which can be expressed as $(\mu_1, \ldots, \mu_r|\mu_1+1,\ldots, \mu_r+1)$ and in the type $B$ or $D$ case, $\alpha$ goes through all partitions of weight $2j$, of length $\leq n_1$, which can be expressed as $(\mu_1+1, \ldots, \mu_r+1|\mu_1, \ldots, \mu_r)$.
+We write where in the type $\text{C}$ case, $\alpha$ goes through all partitions of weight $2j$ of length $\leq n_1$, which can be expressed as $(\mu_1, \ldots, \mu_r|\mu_1+1,\ldots, \mu_r+1)$ and in the type $\text{B}$ or $\text{D}$ case, $\alpha$ goes through all partitions of weight $2j$, of length $\leq n_1$, which can be expressed as $(\mu_1+1, \ldots, \mu_r+1|\mu_1, \ldots, \mu_r)$.